squirreldev-fs/adsbAlerting/README.md

 - Add a dump1090 settings window, to enter the what forms the command line.
 - Add a location selection when launching dump1090.
 - Save favorite locations described right above (GPS coords + name).
+- Add a map to display aircraft with a known position.
+- Add relative aircraft position (heading and distance to the antenna).